QubesOS/qubes-posts/2020-04-29-fedora-31-template-available.md

 ## Fedora 30 approaching EOL

-With the release of Fedora 32 on April 21, Fedora 30 is expected to reach EOL ([end-of-life]) on approximately May 21, 2020.
+With the release of Fedora 32 on April 28, Fedora 30 is expected to reach EOL ([end-of-life]) on May 26, 2020.

 ## Fedora 31 TemplateVM available